meabed/mongoosastic-ts/docs/README.md

-Mongoosastic
+Mongoosastic-ts
 ============

-Mongoosastic is a [mongoose](http://mongoosejs.com/) plugin that can automatically index your models into [elasticsearch](https://www.elastic.co/).
+Mongoosastic-ts is a [mongoose](http://mongoosejs.com/) plugin that can automatically index your models into [elasticsearch](https://www.elastic.co/).

 - [Installation](#installation)
 - [Setup](#setup)